 Check for obstruction

 First, check if there is something in the way of the door.
 Safety sensors are mounted six inches off the ground.
-This means it can’t detect items which are shorter than six inches.
+This means it can’t detect items that are shorter than six inches.
 So check if there is any item at the doorway and remove it.

 Adjust Travel Limit